dsherret/dax/README.md

 console.log("Hello there!");
 ```

-...which can be run on the command line by executing `./file.ts`.
+...which can be executed on the command line by running `./file.ts`.
 This doesn't work on the command line in Windows, but it does on all platforms in dax:

 ```ts
 await $`./file.ts`;